 Hours : 6am – 2pm / Time spent : 3-4 hours

-This mosque has been built in 1995 with the financial support of a Kyrgyz entrepreneur, Arabic sheikh and an Islamic fund. *95% of mosques in Kyrgyzstan are built by Arabs.
+This mosque has been built in 1995 with the financial support of a kyrgyz entrepreneur, arabic sheikh and the islamic foundation.
+95% of mosques in Kyrgyzstan are built by Arabs.
 The mosque has 3 halls, the main of which can fit up to 600 people.
-On Fridays, the territory of the mosque can fit up to 5-6 thousand people.
+On Fridays, the area of the mosque can hold up to 5-6 thousand people.

 Location: Moskovskaya / gogolya, 6km from the hostel.
 Take bus #35 or marshrutka #113 from bus station to the central mosque.